inkarkat/vim-LogViewer/README.md

 ##### 1.12    RELEASEME
 - ENH: Add <Leader>tlv mapping to quickly enable / disable sync updates.
+- With Manual updating, don't automatically adapt the signs to show the perspective from the current buffer.
+The user doesn't expect any change to the displayed situation here, only do this when explicitly triggered via :LogViewerTarget.

 ##### 1.11    03-Oct-2018
 - ENH: Keep previous (last accessed) window on :windo.